jeffduda/NeuroBattery/README.md

 2. cd into Neurobattery/scripts/

-3. type  bash ./run_test.sh  and then wait for the test to finish.
+3. type `./run_test.sh`  and then wait for the test to finish.

 4. if the test succeeds, then great.  now you can inspect both scripts and results and see how to do this yourself.